 Who should I call when I have questions?

-When you choose Ascension Saint Agnes Hospital for your cancer care, you get an entire team dedicated to your care.
+When you choose Ascension St. Vincent's for your cancer care, you get an entire team dedicated to your care.
 You may have a lot of concerns and questions.
 Your doctor and care team are ready to listen and answer your questions.
 Working together, we offer services that help support your treatment plan, including managing pain and other symptoms, medications, appetite changes, sleeplessness, fatigue and mood changes.
 Your entire care team stays connected throughout your care to discuss your treatment and progress.

 Is financial assistance and support available?

 We can connect you with resources and programs that may be able to help you and your family with options for financial assistance.
 Our financial counseling team is here to listen to your concerns and work with you to help find options that meet your needs.
-Your cancer care navigator can connect you to a financial counselor or oncology social worker.
+Your cancer care navigator can connect you to a financial counselor.

 Where do I park?

-At Ascension Saint Agnes Hospital Cancer Institute, we offer convenient parking, by a valet if needed.
+At Ascension St. Vincent's cancer center and clinics, we offer convenient parking.
 Talk to your care team if you have transportation needs.

 My doctor told me about an enhanced recovery program.
 What is that?

 Surgical oncologists and anesthesiologists provide enhanced recovery pathways as part of your surgical care plan.
 They are an important part of our cancer treatment programs.
 Each pathway is personalized for different types of cancer treatment, to help speed up your recovery after surgery.
 Your care team uses these protocols to help you prepare for what to expect before, during and after surgery.